Teamwork/node-auto-launch/README.md

 ---

-Launch applications or executables at login (Mac, Windows and Linux).
-Perfect for [NW.js](https://github.com/nwjs/nw.js) and [Electron](http://electron.atom.io/) apps (with or without Squirrel).
-Also handles Electron updates on Windows so the correct version of your app is launched when using the auto updater.

-## Notes
- - Node V4 or greater is required.
- - With v4.0.0 the ES6-Promise dependency has been removed.
-This module automatically overwrote Promise in the global namespace.
-If upgrading to v3 check to make sure this will not affect your project.

-## Installation

-`npm install auto-launch`
+Auto-launch your app on login.

+- :star2: Launch any application or executable at startup / login / boot.
+- :star2: Supports Linux, Mac (via AppleScript or Launch Agent), and Windows.
+- :star2: Supports [NW.js](http://nwjs.io/) and [Electron](http://electron.atom.io/) (with or without Squirrel; i.e. even if you're using Electron's built-in [autoUpdater](http://electron.atom.io/docs/api/auto-updater/) API).
+- :star2: Auto-detects your app path for NW.js and Electron apps.
+- :disappointed: Not Mac App Store friendly.
+See [Make this Mac App Store compatible](TODO) for more information.

 ## Usage

-The API consists only of `enable`, `disable`, and `isEnabled`.

 ```javascript
 var AutoLaunch = require('auto-launch');